multiparty/jiff/tutorials/intro.md

 And that's it!
 As soon as we connect to the server, our `onConnect` function will execute and we'll send shares to the other parties (when they're connected as well), run our computation and get the result, then disconnect from the server.

+Remember you'll need someone else (or another shell) to run party.js as well, since it wouldn't be multi-party computation with just one person!
 ## Complete Files
 ### party.js
 ```javascript